Babes in the Woods killer Russell Bishop jailed for minimum 36 years

-Babes in the Woods “monster” Russell Bishop has been jailed for at least 36 years for the murders of two schoolgirls 32 years ago.
+Babes in the Woods “monster” Russell Bishop is likely to die in prison for the murders of two schoolgirls 32 years ago.

 The 52-year-old convicted paedophile was found guilty of killing nine-year-olds Nicola Fellows and Karen Hadaway, bringing to an end two families’ long fight for justice.